-- Consolidate and extend learning from Residential 1: research evidence relating to L2 Vocabulary - Develop more concrete ideas for teaching vocabulary: (a) which words? (b) how to present, consolidate, develop and assess vocabulary knowledge? - Plan ahead for the Vocabulary Teacher Research Group
+- Develop an understanding of the research evidence relating to L2 vocabulary learning - Develop more concrete ideas for teaching vocabulary: (a) which words? (b) how to present, consolidate, develop and assess vocabulary knowledge? - Explore some of the NCELP resources and approaches for vocabulary learning - Understand the ways in which you will work with the Lead Schools to develop practice in this area

+Introduction to CPD: 2 minutes

-Introduction to CPD 1] Aims of this session
+1] Aims of this session